-The figure indicates the location of the system fan and provides a visual representation of the removal procedure.
+The figure indicates the location of the speakers and provides a visual representation of the removal procedure.

-- 1. Lift the mylar cover. - 2.
-Disconnect the system fan cable from the system board. - 3.
-Peel the adhesive tape, and unroute the I/O cable. - 4.
-Remove the two (M2x2) screws that secure the system fan to the palm-rest and keyboard assembly.

-5. Slide and lift the system fan off the palm-rest and keyboard assembly.
+- 1. Locate the speakers on your computer. - 2.
+Disconnect the speaker cable from the connector on the system board. - 3.
+Peel the adhesive tape that secures the speaker cable. - 4.
+Unroute the speaker cables from the retention clips on the computer. - 5.
+Lift the speakers, along with the cable, off the palm-rest and keyboard assembly.